gutentag2012/form-signals/docs/reference/core/FormLogic.md

 ## Form Reset

-The form can be reset to its default values.
+The form can be reset to its default values and state.

 ```ts
 interface FormLogic<